Tai Chi class info

 the series.
 Past experience has proved to me that when people are

-able to attend 3 hours of weekly training regularly and incorporate
+able to attend weekly training consistently and incorporate

-to attend class consistently and don't practice regularly between
+to attend class consistently and don't practice between

 classes.
 They fall behind and flounder, which is an unsettling and